tobek/laminae/notes.md

         - 166. Beware of knowing your virtues; you may lose them.
 Beware of knowing your vices; you may forgive them.
 (NGD, CGD)
         - 273. You who have proved how much like me you are: how could I trust you?
 (NGD, CGD)
     - James Richardson, Vectors 2.0: More Aphorisms and Ten-Second Essays
-        - 91. If you make rules only you can win by, they will play by other rules.
         - 17. When all agree, so does the Devil.
         - 148. Billions of years, the dust hasn't settled.
 Water's still seeking its own level.
     - VECTORS 3.0: EVEN MORE APHORISMS AND TEN-SECOND ESSAYS